Mitigation of the onset of hosing in the linear regime through plasma frequency detuning

 One could use the frequency response shown in Fig.~\ref{fig:gr}a) to, for example, damp the HI.
 In reality we may not control $k$, but we can control the local plasma density and therefore the ratio of $k$ (fixed in the centroid perturbation) to the local plasma wavenumber $k_p$, thereby operating in different growth regimes (e.g. at $\Gamma < 1$).
-Since $y_c$ and $v_c$ react differently to each regime, the disruption of the bunch can only be minimised by alternating between regimes.
+Initially, $y_c$ and $v_c$ react differently to each regime since they are phase-shifted by $\pi/2$~\cite{supmat}, and the disruption of the bunch can therefore only be minimised by alternating between regimes.
 A mitigation set-up would therefore require propagating the hosed or seeded bunch through plasma sections with different densities.
 The series model can be applied to this set-up as long as we assume that the plasma density does not change at the length scale of $k_\beta^{-1}$.
 In that case we can normalize the entire model to the local plasma density.

 Mitigation of a sinusoidal hosing seed at $k_p$ can be achieved by a series of plasma density steps with densities above and below $n_0$.
 In fact, the use of a density step to control an instability has been proposed before (e.g.~\cite{lotov_step}).
 Note that, for an arbitrarily shaped initial centroid, the fastest growing mode is sinusoidal, which means that this strategy can suppress the growing component of any seed.
 The two configurations chosen to demonstrate the concept are illustrated in Fig.~\ref{fig:ene} (inset).
 The parameters for these density steps were found by experimenting with the series model.
+Nevertheless, an exhaustive parameter scan could be achieved with machine-learning-based optimization algorithms.

 We performed three 3D simulations (same parameters as before \cite{supmat}): two where a bunch seeded with $y_{c0}(\zeta)$ propagates through each of the two density profiles shown in Fig.~\ref{fig:ene} (inset) and in resonant plasma ($n_0$) afterwards, and one where the same bunch propagates exclusively in resonant plasma.